 http_websocket_session

 This library provides the next WebSocket slice on top of the http_websocket_messages library.
-It adds a state term for incremental reads, surfaces interleaved control messages while a fragmented text or binary message is still pending, applies role-aware client and server masking when writing messages, can automatically orchestrate close replies and optional pong replies, supports optional keepalive and idle-timeout policies, and now includes higher-level callback loops and a registry-backed broadcast helper for upgraded http_socket WebSocket connections.
+It adds a state term for incremental reads, surfaces interleaved control messages while a fragmented text or binary message is still pending, applies role-aware client and server masking when writing messages, and can automatically orchestrate close replies and optional pong replies.

-This library can be used with backend Prolog systems that supports the sockets library: ECLiPSe, GNU Prolog, SICStus Prolog, SWI-Prolog, Trealla Prolog, and XVM.
+This library can be used with backend Prolog systems that support unbound integer arithmetic.

 API documentation